 The Pancreatic Cancer Action Network (PanCAN) Executive Team is a group of dedicated professionals, some of whom have been personally touched by the disease, who bring significant experience and expertise to leading the organization from major nonprofit and for-profit companies in the United States.
-The Executive Team is based in the national headquarters in Manhattan Beach, Calif., and the Government Affairs & Advocacy office in Washington, D.C.
+Our national office is in Manhattan Beach, Calif., and our Executive Team works together remotely from across the United States.

 Julie M. Fleshman, JD, MBA